Implementing the Strangler Fig Pattern with AWS Migration Hub Refactor Spaces - Incremental Microservices Migration

 Refactor Spaces Overview

 Refactor Spaces is a service that supports incremental migration from monolithic applications to microservices, managing up to 50 services and 100 routes.
-It automatically builds the infrastructure needed to implement the strangler fig pattern (API Gateway, routing, inter-VPC connectivity) and enables feature-by-feature migration through URL path-based routing.
-It also supports multi-account configurations.
+It automatically builds the infrastructure needed to implement the strangler fig pattern (API Gateway, NLB, Transit Gateway for inter-VPC connectivity) and enables feature-by-feature migration through URL path-based routing.
+It supports multi-account configurations and integrates with AWS Organizations to auto-discover accounts within the organization as environment members.
+When an environment is created, the network fabric (Transit Gateway) is automatically provisioned, eliminating the need to manually configure communication paths between services in different VPCs or accounts.

 Implementing the Strangler Fig Pattern